AlirezaSharifi8290/ESP-JS/README.md

 The **original ESP-JS OS source code** in this repository is licensed under the [MIT License](LICENSE).

 ESP-JS OS also uses third-party components with their own licenses.
 In particular, **Elk is dual-licensed under AGPLv3 or a commercial license** and is fetched by the build scripts from the upstream project.
 The root MIT license does **not** relicense Elk.
-See [THIRD-PARTY-NOTICES.md](THIRD-PARTY-NOTICES.md) for the dependency notices and upstream license references.

-> **Distribution note:** a firmware image that includes Elk is not automatically an MIT-only work.
-Choose and comply with the applicable Elk licensing terms when distributing firmware or other builds that include Elk.
+> **Distribution note:** Firmware images that include Elk are subject to the applicable Elk licensing terms in addition to the MIT license covering the original ESP-JS OS source code.

 ---